Industry 4.0 & Smart Manufacturing

 Three technologies driving change in enterprise asset management

-By Patrick Zirnhelt IFS North America
+March 2, 2017 by Patrick Zirnhelt IFS North America

 Mar.
 2, 2017 – Businesses in every industry are currently undergoing massive digital transformation, creating opportunities to leverage emerging technologies and enable innovative approaches to business practices.

 But these are not just flash-in-the-pan technologies — they are long-term shifts in the way we use technology, requiring a strategic approach if they are to provide bottom line benefits.
 Patrick Zirnhelt, vice president of Enterprise Service & Asset Management, IFS North America, picks out three of the top technologies set to disrupt the enterprise asset management (EAM) landscape: the Internet of Things (IoT); machine learning; and the next generation of mobility.

 1. First, the Internet of Everything